waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn #7197): Primeape defeated.
+- Battle Status (Turn #7199): Primeape defeated.
 Poliwrath is awake and used Surf.
-Calcifer (Lv35) is at 36/96 HP.
-Confirming switch to KIMCHI (Lv18) to resist Water/Fighting and land Sleep Powder.
+KIMCHI (Lv18) is at 12/45 HP.
+Strategy: Use SLEEP POWDER to neutralize Poliwrath, then switch to a stronger attacker.
+If KIMCHI faints, send in GNEISS or Calcifer.

 # Tile Mechanics
 - FLOOR: Traversable.